-How does age 55 sound?
+How does age 55 sound for an early retirement age?
 Yes, there are people out there who have retired by 45, 35, and younger, but you do need some time to amass that big nest egg.

 A 55-year old can expect to live an average of 26 (male) to 29 (female) more years, according to the Social Security Administration’s actuarial tables.
 But you’re above average, right?
 I’d say you could easily have 3 to 4 decades to enjoy that money.

 The fact that you’re here reading this is a good start.
-Plus — remember — you’re above average.
+Plus — remember — you are above average.

 5 Ways to Retire With $5 Million by Age 55